Submission

 Manuscripts should be a maximum of 30 pages in length (including

-margin on all sides.
-Authors should submit manuscripts
+on all sides.
+Authors should submit manuscripts electronically in

-electronically in Microsoft Word file format.
-All identifying
+Microsoft Word file format.
+All identifying information (author’s

-and e-mail address) should be submitted in a separate electronic
+should be submitted in a separate electronic file.

 Identifying information should not appear in the manuscript in